top of page

 7. He Is a Devoted Animal Lover

-8. His Exploits At Leverkusen Led Him to Chelsea
+8. His Performances at Bayer Leverkusen Earned Him a Move to Chelsea

 His performances at Bayer Leverkusen led to his transfer to Chelsea.
 The 6ft4 midfielder signed a five-year contract in September 2020 and instantly made an impact, scoring his debut goals and a memorable hat-trick in the EFL Cup on 23 September 2020.